Insects & Diseases

 While there are many health issues trees can struggle with, below are some of the most common in the Eastern Pennsylvania region.
 While these issues can seriously weaken a tree and, in many cases, lead to an early death, they are also issues that are able to be managed under the proper care.
-Allow the experts from Stunk Tree Service educate your community on the risks to your trees and what steps should be taken to keep your trees as healthy as possible.
+Allow the experts from Strunk Tree Service to educate your community on the risks to your trees, as well as what steps should be taken to keep your trees as healthy as possible.

 Heavy pressure from gypsy moth has the potential to cause mortalities on shade trees especially in stressful urban sites.
 Healthy trees can tolerate a single defoliation event; however, multiple defoliation events can cause dieback and decline even on healthy trees.
 Mortalities on stressed trees can occur after a single defoliation event.